ingridpacheco/MatchMaker/README.md

 ![Image of Match Maker](img/matchmaker.png)

-Match Maker is a program that finds matches between two instances of different spreadsheets and outputs them in another file.
+Match Maker is a program that finds matches between two instances in different spreadsheets and outputs them in another file.

 ## Dependencies
 - pandas